Hezekiah da Silva: Biography

-Hezekiah Da Silva was born in 1659 in Livorno, Grand Duchy of Tuscany.
+Hezekiah Da Silva was born in 1659 in Livorno, in the Grand Duchy of Tuscany.
 Around the year 1679, at age 20, Da Silva left his native city for Jerusalem in then-Ottoman Syria (Damascus Eyalet), where he attended the yeshivah of Rabbi Moses Galante for ten years.
 In 1689, Galante died and Da Silva succeeded him as Rosh Yeshiva.
 He was sent to Europe to collect funds for Jerusalem.

 In 1691, when Da Silva was in Amsterdam, he received an offer to become the city's Sephardi rabbi, which he refused.
 Instead, he began the printing of his work Peri Chadash (פרי חדש), a commentary on the Yoreh De'ah.
-Wealthy Amsterdam Jews offer to finance the publication.
+Wealthy Amsterdam Jews offered to finance the publication.
 Peri Chadash was published in 1691 and immediately hailed by European Torah scholars as a monumental contribution to the world of halacha.
 Da Silva remained in Amsterdam for a year.

 On his way back to Israel he visited Egypt, where the Torah scholars were incensed that he referred in his works to earlier scholars in what they felt was in a disparaging manner.
 (A "brazen questioning of the authority of the Shulchan Aruch as the official codification and the final arbiter of Jewish Law.")
 The freedom with which Silva discussed halakhic problems brought the ban of the rabbis of Cairo upon his Pri Chadash.
 It was afterward removed by Rabbi Abraham Levi, although the two men - spiritually akin - were personally unacquainted.

 When he arrived back in Jerusalem Hezekia opened the doors of Yeshivat Bet Yaakov.
 Da Silva had secured the ongoing support of the Dutch philanthropist Israel Jacob Pereira while in Amsterdam, and in Pereira's honor the yeshiva was renamed Bet Jacob Pereira.
 Da Silva took a decided interest in the controversy that took place between Moses Hagiz and Judah Vega.
 However, his death in Jerusalem in 1698 at age 39 cut short his activity in behalf of the former.
 He was buried at the foot of Mount of Olives.

 Da Silva's wife was Chanah da Silva, the sister of the wife of Moses Hagiz.
 In 1683 they had a son David de Silva, who became known as the Pri Hadas.